jelford/adventures-in-serverless/serverless/README.md

 * Python is less of a 1st-class citizen here
   * e.g. packaging python apps takes the form of [a blog post](https://serverless.com/blog/serverless-python-packaging/)
   * uses a neat workflow for packaging python deps through Docker rather than asking you to build everything on an EC2 host
-* still don't know where my logs are